 When I was in grade 4, I very seriously (yet with great excitement) told my teacher, “I’m going to be a writer when I grow up.”
 I expected him to mirror back my enthusiasm with “great”, or “way to go”.
 Instead, he replied, “There’s no money in that.
 You’ll end up starving.”
 It was like a huge pin being stuck in my birthday balloon.
 I was instantly deflated.
 What I’d been so excited about accomplishing with my life was now a waste of time and not only that I’d end up penniless and starving in the streets.
 My young mind was now in turmoil.
 Maybe it wasn’t such a good idea after all.
 Even though my inner voice said it was wrong, I decided I’d have to listen to my teacher and do something else with my life as writing was obviously a mistake.
 It was a huge disappointment for me but I knew my instructor wouldn’t lie to me.

 I still always had an interest in writing and every once in a while the desire to write would break down my resistance of knowing it was the “wrong” thing to do.
 I would end up buying more books on how to become a great writer.
-But, I never believed I could do it because I knew “there’s no money in that”.
+But, I never believed I could do it because I knew “there’s no money in it”.